 Some states require you to provide annual sexual harassment and anti-discrimination training to all your employees—and the best LMS can help you stay compliant by automating this process for compliance.
 It can have your employees sign an acknowledgment that they completed the training and provide you with updates as laws change.

-360Learning, our top recommended LMS, provides an intuitive dashboard to engage learners.
+360Learning provides an intuitive dashboard to engage learners.
+(Source: 360Learning)

 Employee Engagement

-Often part of employee performance management software, employee engagement software helps you keep a finger on the pulse of your organization.
-Why is this important?
-Because if your employees become disengaged, they’ll be less productive, less happy, and more likely to leave.
+Employee engagement greatly impacts employee retention.
+If your employees become disengaged, they’ll be less productive, less happy, and more likely to leave.

-The best employee engagement systems will send automated, anonymous, and regular surveys to employees.
+The best employee engagement systems have communication and recognition tools to help boost engagement.
+It also sends automated, anonymous, and regular surveys to employees.
 These surveys are brief, often taking less than five minutes to complete.
 The anonymity of the surveys ensures you get honest and transparent feedback that you can put into action.

 Professional Employer Organization

 Not technically HR software, a professional employer organization (PEO) is a third-party HR outsourcing company that businesses partner with to manage their HR needs.
-Essentially, a PEO can take your HR duties off your shoulders, freeing up your internal team to focus on employee engagement, training, benefits, and other cultural activities.
-To make this easier for clients to view and manage, providers give access to software that gives a holistic view of how they operate.
+Essentially, a PEO can take your HR duties off your shoulders, freeing up your HR team to focus on employee engagement, training, benefits, and other strategies to improve a worker’s experience while employed with your company.

 Benefits of Using HR Software